tylerpotsiadlo/Hidden-Markov-Model-for-Market-Regime-Detection/README.md

 3. **Regime Profiling**
    - Compute average feature values and frequency of each regime.
    - Visualize regimes over time relative to the S&P 500.
-   - Regimes named based on their profiles (e.g. "steady expansion" characterized by relatively low volatility and positive returns).
+   - Regimes named based on their profiles (e.g. "bull" characterized by relatively low volatility and positive returns).

 4. **Backtesting**
    - Map each regime to a portfolio allocation (`SPY`, `BIL`, `MTUM`,`SPUU`,`SH`,`SPXU`).